Ficool

 It's useless.

-This smell, my pounding head, the rash burrowing into my back I… just can't anymore.
+This smell, the pounding of my skull, the rash burrowing into my back.
+I… I-uh just can't anymore.

 I'm done.

-Closing my eyes, text etches itself behind my eyelids.
+Squeezing my eyes further, text etches itself behind my eyelids.

 A poem?